snuhcs-course/swpp-2023-project-team-15/backend/README.md

 - In case of new dependency added, `poetry install`
 - `sudo systemctl restart gunicorn`

+## Gunicorn
-Guricorn service setting is at `/etc/systemd/system/gunicorn.service`.
+Gunicorn service setting is at `/etc/systemd/system/gunicorn.service`.
 In case this is changed:
 - `sudo systemctl daemon-reload`
 - `sudo systemctl restart gunicorn`